wp-evolved/generator-evolved/README.md

 bower install
 ```

-This will install our theme dependencies like jquery, bourbon, and neat (these are declared in bower.json).
+This will install our theme dependencies like js libraries, bourbon, and neat (these are declared in bower.json).

 ```
 sudo gem install sass